ahabra/jshelper/README.md

 The size of this library, minified and zipped is about 2KB.

 ## Introduction
 There is a set of functions that I used to recreate on most JS web programming projects.
-This library organizses these functions and provide better test coverage.
-These functions can be groups into these categories:
+This library organizses these functions and provides better test coverage.
+These functions can be grouped into these categories:
 * Object functions: like check data type, travers object/array content, or deep equality check.
 * String functions: like indexOf, startsWith, endsWith, all with case sensitivity control.
   Also there is a quick template replace function.
-* Dom functions: find element by id or selector, simple attribute access, create and add element, and removeelements.
+* DOM functions: find element by id or selector, simple attribute access, create and add element, and remove elements.

 ## Install
 You can use this library as either an EcmaScript module, or the old way as a script which you include in your html file.